wp-sms/wp-sms/README.md

 # Plugin development
 -   Run `npm install` from the theme directory to install dependencies
--   Run `gulp buildStyles` to generate styles styles
+-   Run `gulp buildStyles` to generate styles
 -   Run `gulp buildAdminStyles` to generate admin styles
 -   Run `npm run build` to build the blocks